insolublesolvent/ML-TASK-Adhoc/README.md

 # ML-TASK-Adhoc
-its contain all machine learning related stuff that we create during summer19 training
+its contain all machine learning related codes that we developed during summer19 training